 Buying a house is a big event in anyone’s life.
 The next step is to protect your home from any possible disasters.
 Homeowners insurance can do that for you.
 Buying it can protect your finances and help put your worries at ease.

-Homeowners insurance covers your dwelling from a variety of different threats.
-You can expect it to cover the physical structure of your home.
-It’ll cover any personal property you have inside as well.
+Homeowners insurance protects your house from a variety of different threats.
+You can expect it to cover the physical structure of your home and any personal property you have inside.
 You may also receive liability protection and coverage for any extra living costs you rack up if your residence is unlivable.

 This article will explore what a basic homeowners policy covers.
-We’ll tell you about each type of coverage that home policies include.
-This includes how each coverage type works.
-We’ll also answer some frequently asked questions about what homeowners insurance covers.
+We’ll tell you about each type of coverage that these home insurance policies include, and how each works.
+We’ll also answer some frequently asked questions about what’s covered.

 Four coverage types make up a standard homeowners policy.
-The most popular type of policy is HO-3 or “special form” home insurance.
-This policy type includes all four types of coverage.
-The four types of coverage are:
+The most popular policy is H0-3 or “special form” home insurance, which includes protection for the following:

 Dwelling Coverage